 If you're interested in taking advantage of this service, we recommend asking SimpleShowing for more details about what steps they take to protect your property from theft, vandalism, and other potential dangers.

 The reality is that most buyers work with an agent.
 But if you find one who isn't, it could translate into HUGE additional savings on top of what you'll already save with the 1% listing fee:

-*Compared to a 3% buyer's agent commission.
+*Compared with a 3% buyer's agent commission.

 Just remember that you'll avoid the normal buyer's agent commission ONLY if the buyer purchases the house without an agent's representation.

 So, if they tour your home using the Self-Tour Lockbox but submit their offer through an outside agent, you'll still owe their agent whatever commission rate you advertised on the MLS.

 📢 Watch out for deceptive claims about realtor fees